For Applicants | Focus Areas | Haiti/ Education|

 PEER is seeking to support research that contributes to several topics around education and educational practices in Haiti.
 USAID/Haiti would like data for decision making around the following topics:

-There is a need to expand research about children and youth with disabilities (including but not limited to visual, hearing, physical, and cognitive disabilities) in Haiti.
-USAID/Haiti would like to use data to make decisions on the design of future educational activities to increase educational access to children and youth (4-18 years of age) with disabilities.
-A desk review/survey is requested on the following:
+There is a need to expand research about youth with disabilities (including but not limited to visual, hearing, and cognitive disabilities) in Haiti.
+USAID/Haiti would like to use data to make decisions on the design of future educational activities to increase educational access to youth (4-18 years of age) with disabilities.
+Some particular research topics of interest include:

-This desk review/survey could also include an overview of educational policies, resources, and services that support access to quality education in Haiti for children and youth with disabilities.
+- A survey of available best practices from around the developing world related to increasing access of children and youth with disabilities to quality education.
+This could include an overview of educational policies, resources, and services that support quality educational access in Haiti for children and youth with disabilities.

 It has been shown in other country contexts that school feeding programs can have a positive outcome on academic outcomes.
 Ongoing efforts by the Government of Haiti, USAID, the U.S. Department of Agriculture, and others have been made for school feeding programs in Haiti.
 USAID/Haiti would like to have information on school feeding practices to in order to better understand nutrition and its effect on academic outcomes in the Haitian context.
 USAID/Haiti and PEER are particularly interested in the following:

-- A survey of school feeding programs ongoing in Haiti, with comparative analysis of inputs, processes, and outcomes on student achievement.
+- An overview of school feeding programs ongoing in Haiti, with comparative analysis of inputs, processes, and where available, outcomes.